General requirements for personal protective equipment (PPE).

 (2) Minimum clothing requirements.

-(a) Employers must ensure that employees wear at least:
+(a) You must ensure that employees wear at least:

 • A short-sleeved shirt;